cynthia-Nne/Static-domain/README.md

 # Static-domain
-this is a public web endpoint that serves a provided index.html using Nginx on a cloud
+Minimal static site for Nginx on Azure VM.
+Contains a single `index.html` at repo root.